Mark M. Whitney

-Mark founded WLG in 2017.
+Mark M. Whitney founded Whitney Law Group in 2017.
 For 15 years prior to founding WLG, Mark gained experience at Morgan, Brown & Joy, LLP in Boston, one of the oldest and largest management-side employment law boutiques in the country.
 Mark was an equity partner at MB&J from 2006 to 2017.
 Prior to that, Mark worked at two Am Law 100 firms in New York City and Boston, and at the largest law firm in New Hampshire.

 For his first 24 years of practice, Mark has focused on employment law and a variety of complex commercial litigation.
 Mark spent the vast majority of his practice representing employers and insurance companies.